 While true hunger clearly presents direct risks to one’s health, there are also linkages to chronic conditions such as obesity, heart disease and type 2 diabetes.
 A continuum of malnutrition further worsens these conditions, making it difficult to manage diet-related chronic conditions, decreasing resistance to infection and extending hospital readmissions and stays.3, 5, 6.

-Even mild food insecurity is associated with lower levels of physical activity, diminished capacity to learn and increased behavioural and mental health problems among children.7-9 When access to healthful food is limited, the affordable or available options are often dense in calories and low in nutritional value.
+Even mild food insecurity is associated with lower levels of physical activity, diminished capacity to learn and increased behavioral and mental health problems among children.7-9 When access to healthful food is limited, the affordable or available options are often dense in calories and low in nutritional value.
 This leads to a paradoxical situation where food insecurity and obesity co-exist within the same household 3, 10.

 DID YOU KNOW?